What To Wear to a Bartending Interview

 Craft 3-5 Questions for Your Interviewer

-Based on your research on the menu, website, and social media accounts, try to come up with 3-5 questions you want to ask during your interview.
+Based on your research on the menu, website, and social media accounts, try to come up with 3-5 questions you want to ask during your interview with the hiring manager.
 Having good questions shows that you are prepared and that you are genuinely interested in and curious about the job opportunity.

 Men and Women Bartender Dress and Accessories and Details